 How Long Do You Have to File?

 Please contact Wendt Law Firm P.C. as the victim of a recent drunk driving accident in Kansas City.
-Our personal injury lawyers can stand by your side as you go up against defendants and their insurance companies in pursuit of justice.
+Our Kansas City personal injury attorneys can stand by your side as you go up against defendants and their insurance companies in pursuit of justice.
 We will do everything we can to make sure you obtain the results we think you deserve.
 Whether you suffered a serious injury, your loved one has a disability or you lost someone you love in a Kansas City drunk driving accident, call us at (866) 539-4415 for a free consultation.